naptha/tesseract.js/docs/api.md

 ```

 <a name="worker-readText"></a>
-### Worker.readText(path, jobId): Promise
+### worker.readText(path, jobId): Promise

-Worker.readText() reads a text file to the path specified in MEMFS, it is useful when you want to check the content.
+`worker.readText` reads a text file to the path specified in MEMFS, it is useful when you want to check the content.

 **Arguments:**